Links

 %LOCALAPPDATA%\Microsoft\VisualStudio{version}\Designer\ShadowCache

-Each installation of Visual Studio has a a different unique ID.
+Each installation of Visual Studio has a different unique ID.
 Visual Studio 2019 versions start with "16.0" and Visual Studio 2022 versions start with "17.0".

 Reopen Visual Studio, recompile again and the problem should be solved.